 We believe in celebrating love.
 Valentines Day is just around the corner and someone may be expecting a special show of your devotion.
-Be the hero and surprise them with delightful coffee drinks and gluten free chocolate cookies.
+Be the hero and surprise them by preparing for them, delightful Valentines Day coffee drinks and gluten free chocolate cookies.
+Yum!

 - 2 cups low-fat (2%) milk

 - 2 ounces bittersweet (not unsweetened) or semisweet chocolate, chopped

 - 1/2 cup chilled whipping cream Ground nutmeg

 - Combine milk, cinnamon sticks and whole cloves in medium saucepan.Bring to simmer.
 Remove from heat.
 Add both chocolates and whisk until melted.
 Cover and let stand 15 minutes to allow flavors to blend.